Sylmar Juvenile

 A childs progress in school can greatly affect the outcome of his or her Sylmar Juvenile Law case.
 Many California Juvenile Law Judges and Juvenile Deputy District Attorneys erroneously assume poor academic performance is caused by laziness of the child.
 Although that may be true with some children, more often than not, many students have a learning disability that will affect the childs grades.

-The Sylmar Juvenile Court Judges and Sylmar Juvenile Court Commissioners and Referees place a very high importance on children attending school.
-Many Juvenile Judges believe that if the child is willfully not attending school, he or she "will have no choice but to be in school while in juvenile hall."
 Beyond the possible punishment consequences by the Sylmar Juvenile Court, it really is very important that children do receive a solid education.
 Receiving poor grades also helps destroy any self esteem that your child may have.
 School is no longer fun for these children.
 For many children with delinquent cases, a positive school experience may be the only motivator to even consider college.
 For children with very poor grades, the parents should consider hiring a private tutor three times a week.
+Also many schools have after school tutorials.
+All of these options should fullybe explored to help your child.

 Does your child need and Individualized Education Plan?